-As fans continue to fight over limited PS5 restock, Sony is seemingly looking past its supply woes and has begun trickling out information about PSVR 2.
+As fans continue to fight over limited PS5 restock, Sony is seemingly looking past its supply woes and has begun trickling out information about PSVR 2, also known as next-gen PSVR.
 While Sony has yet to unveil a name for its new VR headset, we'll refer to it as PSVR 2 for the time being.

-VR gaming hasn't yet become the defacto way to experience interactive entertainment, it is slowly entering the mainstream, especially with the success of Facebook's Oculus Quest 2.
+VR gaming hasn't yet become the de facto way to experience interactive entertainment, though it's now slowly entering the mainstream, especially with the success of Facebook's Oculus Quest 2.
 Given that the PS5 is currently the fastest-selling console in history, there might be enough buyers willing to give the successor to the moderately successful PSVR a chance.

-At the moment, there's no firm release date for PSVR 2, but according to Sony it will not happen in 2021.
-Apart from that, little is known beyond its recently revealed controllers.
-Here's everything we know so far about PSVR 2, including release date, price and some speculation.
+At the moment, there's no firm release date for PSVR 2, but according to Sony, it will not happen in 2021.
+However, the details about the upcoming PSVR keep surfacing, and could arguably make the wait worthwhile.

-- PS5 controller's best feature could be headed to PSVR 2
+- The PS5 controller's best feature could be headed to PSVR 2 if a new Sony patent is anything to go by.

 "There’s still a lot of development underway for our new VR system, so it won’t be launching in 2021, said senior vice president of platform planning & management Hideaki Nishino in a PlayStation Blog post.
 "But we wanted to provide this early update to our fans, as the development community has started to work on creating new worlds for you to explore in virtual reality."